medicomp/eslint-html-parser/README.md

 }
 ```

-The only additional option under `parserOptions` is `parser`, which specifies the JavaScript parser that `eslint-html-parser` will fall back to in order to parse JavaScript files.
+The only additional option under `parserOptions` is `parser`, which specifies the JavaScript parser that `eslint-html-parser` will fall back to in order to parse JavaScript.
 This option defaults to `espree`.

 ## Usage for custom rules/plugins